 We also work closely with tribal nations and nonprofit compatriots to amplify Indigenous voices, provide renewable solutions in place of fossil fuel consumption, protect the voting rights of Native people, and provide on-the-ground support when and where it is needed most.
 That includes working with organizers to advance LGTBQ2S rights in Indian Country and help with challenges around COVID-19.

 LPLP aims to assist in the reclamation of Indigenous lands and to stop all threats to the Lakota culture.
-We understand that Native peoples possess inherent sovereignty and the right to autonomous rule and self-determination.
+Native Peoples possess inherent sovereignty and the right to autonomous rule and self-determination.

 The Lakota flourished for centuries before Europeans arrived on these lands, and their tradition of living in relation to all things is more important today than ever.
-We are committed to working with the Lakota toward the revitalization of their people and culture.
-Learn more about our campaigns and discover how you can get involved!
+We are committed to working toward the revitalization of the Lakota People and culture.
+Learn more about actions you can take and discover how you can get more involved!